Skip to Main Content

 Start your research early to reduce stress and anxiety.

 Consider how much information you need.
 Pay attention to your professor's requirements for sources.
-It's best to know what you need before you start looking.
+It's best to know what you need before you start exploring.

 Explore your topic online or using Library Search or the databases to see what information is available and to get ideas of related topics.
 It's normal to refine or even change your topic based on what you discover at the beginning of the research process.